Smart technologies explained: AI, IoT, blockchain, smart homes, and more

 DeFi Explained

-Decentralized Finance, or DeFi, is a global, open-source alternative to the current financial system with products that let you borrow, save, invest, and trade
+Decentralized Finance (DeFi) is a global, open-source alternative to the current financial system, using blockchain and smart contracts to let users borrow, save, invest, trade, and access financial services without traditional intermediaries.

 Smart Dust

-Smart dust networks are a vision of the networked future where intelligent network of trillions of miniscule sensors continuously feel, taste, smell, see, and hear what is going on in their surrounding environment.
+Smart dust networks are a vision of the networked future where an intelligent network of trillions of minuscule sensors continuously feel, taste, smell, see, and hear what is going on in their surrounding environment.

 Smart Cities Explained

 What drives the emergence of smart cities now?
-What makes a city smart and what are key elements.
-And we look at some of the leading smart cities of the world.
+What makes a city smart and what are its key elements?
+We look at some of the leading smart cities of the world.

 How Nanotechnology Can Benefit Smart Cities